emily-chan/Haskell-Blog/Multiparadigm-Languages.md

 ```

 ### Class Hierarchy
 Scala has an interesting class hierarchy that consists of a top and bottom.
 The top hierarchy includes `Any`, the base type of all types, then branches off into two subtypes.
-One of the subtypes is `AnyRef`, which is the base type of all reference types like scala.List, java.lang.String, and other Java classes.
+One of the subtypes is `AnyRef`, which is the base type of all reference types like ScalaObject, java.lang.String, and other Scala and Java classes.
 The second subtype is `AnyVal`, the base of all primitive types, including but not limited to Double, Float, Int, Boolean, and Char.
 At the bottom type is `Nothing`, which is a subtype of the other types and doesn't have a value.
 This is useful to signal abnormal termination or to be an element type of empty collections.
 Finally, the `Null` type is a subtype of the classes that inherit from `Object`.
 Every reference class type has a null value, and Null is not compatible with subtypes of `AnyVal`.

+A more comprehensive hierarchy is shown below and is hopefully easier to visualize:

+Top:
+- `Any`
+  - `AnyRef` (java.lang.Object)
+    - `ScalaObject`
+    - `Iterable`
+    - `Seq`
+    - `List`
+    - `java.Lang.String`
+    - other Java classes
+    - other Scala classes
+  - `AnyVal`
+    - `Double`
+    - `Float`
+    - `Long`
+    - `Int`
+    - `Short`
+    - `Byte`
+    - `Unit`
+    - `Boolean`
+    - `Char`

+Bottom:
+- `Null`
+  -`Nothing`

 ## Examples